nooberman/getcleandata/README.md

 #### Peer-graded Assignment: Getting and Cleaning Data Course Project

-This repository is a **Nunno Nugroho** submission for Getting and Cleaning Data course project.
-It has the instructions on how to run analysis on Human Activity recognition dataset.
+This is a submission by **Sethu Pradeep** for Coursera's "Getting and Cleaning Data Course Project".

 #### Dataset